caralinebruz/knn_document_classification/README.md

 | 4  | Hoof and Mouth Disease  | 0.00 | 0.00 | 0.00202 | 0.01423 |

+# About my model
+If there is no distinguished category that got votes (in the case of a tie or a perpendicular document vector) then I simply pick the category of the closest document.
+This has worked well for me.
+My model compares the results with varying values of k _(I chose K=3, K=6, and K=9)_ if they all agree on the classification, then my model rocks!
+For all files (except file 4 with a syntax error in the input file) my model agrees on the selected category across chosen values of K.

 ## RESULTS
+For any given value for k, my code will print the scores and evaluation of the KNN iteration model (_below is for when k=3_)
 ```
 2022-08-03 14:35:51 INFO     The closest 3 neighbors:
 2022-08-03 14:35:51 INFO     	key 0, distance: 0.843123574683881, label: Airline Safety